geokongo/jquery-dragdrop-uploader/README.md

 Besides using the drag and drop feature to upload files, you can as well select files by clicking on the file browser input box and select the files.

+Should you want to remove an image so that it's not uploaded, hover over the image and click on ` Remove ` to delete it.
+For other file types click on the close icon on the top right corner of the file name to remove it from the upload queue.

 ### <a name="draganddrop"> Drag and Drop Files to Upload </a> ###

 This is a jQuery plugin so it requires the jQuery library to be loaded first.